 The Company matches 50 percent of the first 6% of compensation that a participant contributes to the KSOP.
 The Company may make an additional discretionary contribution.
 Participants must have worked at least 1,000 hours and be employed on the last day of the plan year to be eligible for the additional discretionary contribution.
 Disabled or retired employees as defined by the KSOP are also eligible for the additional discretionary contribution.
-There were no discretionary contributions for the sixmonth period ended December 31, 2019.
+There were no discretionary contributions for the year ended December 31, 2020.
 Contributions are subject to certain IRC limitations.

-Excluding profit sharing contributions, the Bank may contribute cash to the ESOP component in such an amount determined by the board of directors, provided however, that the amount is sufficient to pay the annual loan payment to the Company.
-During the six-month period ended December 31, 2019, the Bank did not make a contribution to the ESOP component.
+Excluding profit sharing contributions, the Bank may contribute cash to the ESOP component in such an amount determined by the Bank's board of directors, provided however, that the amount is sufficient to pay the annual loan payment to the Company.
+During the year ended December 31, 2020, the Bank's contribution to the ESOP component was \$1,001,428.